Top 10 Essential Tips for Internet Privacy in 2019

 2. Don’t Access Confidential Accounts on Public Networks/Devices

 Using social media or online bank services at public places is very common nowadays.
-Connect to a nearby public Wi-Fi and do what we want to do.
+Connect to a nearby public Wi-Fi router and do what we want to do.
 What most people don’t know is that these public internet services routinely gather our data and send it to a third party, implying that your personal data might get transferred to a rogue network that can extract your password and traffic or inject a virus or ads onto the device.

 An easy way to protect yourself against these risks is to never access your accounts through a public connection or on anyone’s device.